-Legal and compliance
+Legal and compliance in 2022

 Disclaimer: This page provides a general overview of the laws that govern all Singapore companies and businesses.